ieskudero/three-dxf-viewer/README.md

 # DXF Viewer

 DXF viewer made using [dxf parser](https://github.com/skymakerolof/dxf) and [threejs](https://github.com/mrdoob/three.js/).
 It generates a threejs object that can be used in any scene.
-It also has some utility classes such as a merger and a snap helper.
+It also has some utility classes:
+* Select
+* Hover
+* Snap
+* Merger

 ### Try Online